phr34k/serpent/README.md

 # Serpent
-a python based project generation system and build system.
+a python based project generation system and build system, and a collection of usefull maintenance scripts

 ## Command-line reference